Documentation Index

 Event data quality minimums

-For reliable reporting, each conversion event should include:- event type and timestamp.
+For reliable reporting, each conversion event should include:

 - stable transaction/order identifier for dedupe scenarios.